Albania earthquake: Biggest quake in decades takes deadly toll | DW | 26.11.2019

 Albania has been hit by a powerful nighttime earthquake that has killed at least 14 people and injured hundreds more.
-Hours later, another quake rattled southern Bosnia.
+Hours later, another quake rattled Bosnia.
+Authorities said rescue work was "extremely difficult."

 A 6.4-magnitude earthquake hit Albania early on Tuesday morning, triggering several building collapses and 14 deaths.